- Creation of My Thesis or Dissertation

 Q: Can I be exempt from submitting my document to MARS?

 A: No. All theses and dissertations are required to be uploaded to MARS.
-You can delay the availability of your work with an embargo of 6 months, 1 year, or 5 years (and you have the option to renew the embargo), but you are required to submit your document as an electronic copy that will be held in MARS.
+You can delay the availability of your work with an embargo of 2 years, 5 years, or 10 years (and you have the option to renew the embargo for any of those periods, regardless of the original embargo period), but you are required to submit your document as an electronic copy that will be held in MARS.

 Q: How long does it take for my document to appear in MARS?